sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 ## Proxy entities

-Proxy entities (formerly known as proxy clients or just-in-time/JIT clients) are dynamically created entities that are added to the entity store if an entity does not already exist for a check result.
+Proxy entities [formerly known as proxy clients or just-in-time (JIT) clients] are dynamically created entities that are added to the entity store if an entity does not already exist for a check result.
 Proxy entities allow Sensu to monitor external resources on systems and devices where a Sensu agent cannot be installed (like a network switch or website) using the defined check `ProxyEntityName` to create a proxy entity for the external resource.

 Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result (not a keepalive message).